rust-embedded/debugonomicon/src/overview.md

 ### VSCode Integration

 The [Native Debug] extension can be used to debug Rust code directly in the editor.
 To use it you will need to add a launch configuration to your `.vscode/launch.json` file.
-Below is an example that connects to a Segger JLink server on port 2331.
-If you are using OpenOCD this port is most likely 3333.
+Below is an example that starts gdb and executes the commands specified in `debug.gdb`:

 ```
 "configurations": [
     {
-        "name": "JLink Remote",
+        "name": "Remote debug",
         "type": "gdb",
         "request": "launch",
         "cwd": "${workspaceRoot}",